MichaelCurrin/dev-cheatsheets/cheatsheets/python.md

     app.run()
 ```

-On the decorator:
+Regarding use of the decorator:

+- The syntax is `@cache.cached()`.
-- Syntax is `@@cache.cached()`.
-The brackets are required or you will get an error.
+    - The brackets are required or you will get an error.
-- Optionally specify a timeout in seconds.
+    - Optionally specify a timeout in seconds. e.g. `@cache.cached(timeout=50)`
-- Apply the decorator on a view (to cache the HTML or JSON API response) or on any function.
+- Apply the decorator on a view (to cache the HTML or JSON API response) or on any non-view function.
-- Note that the decorator must be used just before the decorated function name, so it will cache the function.
-If you use it before `@app.route`, you will incorrectly cache the result of that decorator.
+- Based on the docs, note that the decorator must be used between the route decorator and the function name, so that the function is cache and not the result of the route..

 Start the application.

-Visit
+Open the browser:

 - http://localhost:5000/cache-test